• stud mistakes

 • Mistakes in 7 Card Stud

-• how to avoid commonly made mistakes in seven card stud poker
+• avoid commonly made mistakes in seven card stud poker

 • 7 Card Stud Vs Stud H/L